CyberFlameGO/svnpython/Doc/library/io.rst

       A string, a tuple of strings, or ``None``, indicating the newlines translated so far.

+   .. method:: detach()

+      Separate the underlying buffer from the :class:`TextIOBase` and return it.

+      After the underlying buffer has been detached, the :class:`TextIOBase` is in an unusable state.

+      Some :class:`TextIOBase` implementations, like :class:`StringIO`, may not have the concept of an underlying buffer and calling this method will raise :exc:`UnsupportedOperation`.

+      .. versionadded:: 3.1

    .. method:: read(n)

       Read and return at most *n* characters from the stream as a single